 Behind the Scenes

 Jessica Rae has worked in the piercing and tattoo world since early 2008.
 Originally from Portland, Oregon, she spent six years working at Adorn Body Art, where she learned the ins and outs of the industry.
-During a visit to Philadelphia (and Infinite) in the summer of 2012, she fell in love with the city.
-Just one year later she had packed all of her things—including her cat, a broomstick, and a ram skull, all of which she took as carry-on items on the plane—and arrived in Philadelphia.
+During a visit to Philadelphia (and Infinite) in the summer of 2012, she fell in love with the city, and just one year later she'd packed all of her things and made the trip back—this time permanently.
 She was thrilled to hear of an immediate opening at Infinite, and joined the team in 2013.

 Jes oversees all aspects of the office for both Infinite locations.
 She's based in Philadelphia, but has a hand in almost every aspect of the studios, from our in-store operations to the online store and website.
 She has over a decade of experience in management within the industry, and has been an associate member of the Association of Professional Piercers since 2014, attending their annual conference and exposition each year since.